 Proton pump inhibitors (PPIs) are a class of drug that reduces the flow of acid into the stomach.
 They are used in the treatment of gastroesophageal reflux disease (GERD), stomach ulcers and esophagitis.
+While PPIs are considered the most effective drugs for reducing gastric acid production and have relatively minimal side effects with short-term use, recent studies have shown that longer-term use has far more troublesome effects.

 Proton Pump Inhibitor Drugs